trainingmodule in Avalanche is designed with modularity in mind. Its main goals are to:

 Trueif the strategy is in training mode.

-StrategyPluginand implements the callbacks that you need.
-The exact callback to use depend on your strategy.
+SupervisedPlugin) and implements the callbacks that you need.
+The exact callback to use depend on the aim of your plugin.
 You can use the loop shown above to understand what callbacks you need to use.
 For example, we show below a simple replay plugin that uses

 after_training_expto update the buffer after each training experience, and the